DOTONESIX/Umlaut/README.md

 - model audit tracking history (roadmap)
 - auto-deployed models that can be queried through an API (roadmap)

-### Installing uMLaut
+### Installing Umlaut
 `pip install umlaut`
 ___
 ## MLflow Setup
 [MLflow](https://bit.ly/3eHJsx3) is a powerful machine learning library created by Databricks for data science teams.
-It offers an extensive API for tracking and querying models, but the learning curve can be a deterrent for small teams without dedicated data scientists. uMLaut strips away much of the complexity of MLflow while maintaining the immense value of tracking and querying your models in a single location.
+It offers an extensive API for tracking and querying models, but the learning curve can be a deterrent for small teams without dedicated data scientists.
+Umlaut strips away much of the complexity of MLflow while maintaining the immense value of tracking and running your models in a single location.

 MLflow has two requirements:
 1) A model artifact storage location